-Finally we need to ensure our bedroom is free from all distractions.
-Get rid of any televisions, laptops, mobile phones, etc. Our bedroom needs to be a place of peace and promote relaxation.
+Finally you need to ensure your bedroom is free from all distractions.
+Get rid of any televisions, laptops, mobile phones, etc. Your bedroom needs to be a place of peace and one that promotes relaxation.

-Light is a major influencer of sleep, so we need to make sure our bedrooms have drapes or curtains that keep out all forms of light.
+Light is a major influencer of sleep, you need to make sure your bedroom has drapes or curtains that block all forms of light.

 Share this Image On Your Site